UCLM-ARCO/scone-ice/README.md

 # Local knowledge

-If you want upload local knowledge, save on .lisp files in a subdirectory called `scone-knowledge.d`.
+If you want automatically load local knowledge, save on .lisp files in a subdirectory called `scone-knowledge.d`.
 All ".lisp" files on directories and subdirectories are loaded in alphabetic order.

 Start `scone-wrapper` from parent: